RED-F: Reconstruction-Elimination based Dual-stream Contrastive Forecasting for Multivariate Time Series Anomaly Prediction: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} increasing prevalence of the Internet of Things (IoT) and advanced sensing technologies necessitates reliable and secure analysis of complex Multivariate Time Series (MTS) data, which is crucial for the dependability and security of modern Cyber-Physical Systems (CPS) such as industrial monitoring and critical healthcare\cite{li2023survey}.
-Consequently, traditional Anomaly Detection (AD) techniques, which primarily focus on identifying anomalies post-occurrence, have been extensively studied\cite{xu2022anomaly,yang2023dcdetector}.
-However, in high-reliability scenarios, the reactive response is often insufficient and can lead to irreversible losses.
-The limitation motivates the transition towards Anomaly Prediction (AP), a forward-looking approach designed to forecast future anomalies from historical data, thereby providing a crucial window for proactive intervention\cite{zhao2024fcm,hu2024multirc}.
-Given that anomalies are rare and extensively hidden within normal data, supervised labeling is costly and impractical.
+\IEEEPARstart{T}{he} increasing prevalence of the Internet of Things (IoT) and advanced sensing technologies necessitates reliable and secure analysis of complex multivariate time series (MTS), which is crucial for the dependability and security of modern Cyber-Physical Systems (CPS) such as industrial monitoring and critical healthcare\cite{li2023survey}.
+Consequently, anomaly detection (AD) technology, which focuses on identifying anomalies post-occurrence, has been widely studied\cite{xu2022anomaly,yang2023dcdetector}.
+However, AD cannot meet the timeliness requirements of preventive maintenance in high-reliability scenarios, thereby leading to irreversible losses.
+Motivated by the limitation, researchers have trended toward anomaly prediction (AP), a paradigm designed to forecast future abnormal events from historical datasets\cite{zhao2024fcm,hu2024multirc}.
+However, anomalies are inherently rare and extensively obscured within normal data, rendering data labeling costly and impractical.
 Therefore, we focus on the challenging task of unsupervised time series anomaly prediction.